 The Montreal-based anti-doping authority gets half its yearly budget from governments and the other half through the Olympic Movement and the International Olympic Committee, or IOC.

-After the United States, the next-biggest contributors are Japan, which gives USD$1.5 million; Canada, nearly USD$1.36 million; and Britain, France, Germany, Italy and Russia, USD$1 million each.
+After the United States, the next-biggest contributors are Japan, which gives US$1.5 million; Canada, nearly US$1.36 million; and Britain, France, Germany, Italy and Russia, US$1 million each.

 In June, the White House Office of National Drug Control Policy released a 19-page report contending the United States should get more value for its contribution to WADA.
 The report says Americans should have more say over policy-making and deserve to get tougher responses to the Russian doping scandal.

 In response, Jim Walden, a lawyer for Russian doping whistleblower Grigory Rodchenkov, said in a statement the report revealed “that WADA is at a minimum incompetent when dealing with serious, endemic corruption, and that it disregards even its own investigators to protect its bottom line.”

 WADA said it was “deeply disappointed” by the U.S. report and was “particularly troubled” that the White House raised serious allegations about WADA “without due regard for the facts or context and without having raised any of these concerns during WADA board meetings.”

 — WADA (@wada_ama) September 3, 2020

 U.S. Olympic officials strongly criticized WADA over the Russian doping scandal, despite WADA’s executive committee deciding last December to ban Russia from competing at international sports events for the next four years.
 The ruling effectively barred the country from staging official teams bearing its flag and anthem for the 2020 Tokyo Summer Games and 2022 Beijing Winter Games.